antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/WolframU-QRMon-worklfows/README.md

 The notebooks can be found here and in this [Community](https://community.wolfram.com)
 page:
-["[LiVE] Quantile Regression Workflows (WL Live-Stream Series)"](https://community.wolfram.com/groups/-/m/t/1787896)
+["[LiVE] Quantile Regression Workflows (WL Live-Stream Series)"](https://community.wolfram.com/groups/-/m/t/1787896).

 ## The live-coding sessions

-(*It seems to be a good idea to start with the 5th, last lecture that gives Quantile Regression overview through questions and answers.)*
+(*It seems to be a good idea to start with the last, 5th lecture that gives Quantile Regression overview through questions and answers.)*

 1. In the first